bertrandchenal/menger/README.md

 Measures are caracteristics of the class that can be averaged, or compared through all objects.
-Dimensions are caracteristics of the class that can act as categories (classes) when computing a measure''s aggregated value.
+Dimensions are caracteristics of the class that can act as categories when computing a measure's aggregated value.

 The `load` method allows to store data points (records):